So you want to make money driving your car but you don’t want to carry people? What about delivering packages instead?

 You will need to get out of your vehicle many times to make deliveries.
 Expect to climb stairs and lift heavy packages.
 Amazon doesn’t provide a hand cart to make deliveries quicker.
 You must bring your own delivery aids if you want them.

-If a physical side hustle isn’t your cup of tea, try these online side hustles instead.
+If a physical side hustle isn’t your cup of tea, try these online side jobs instead.

 You Might Have to Join a Waitlist First